solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 kubectl get virtualmesh -n gloo-mesh virtual-mesh -oyaml
 ```

-Note that if the Virtual Mesh creation fails with a permissions error, then you likely did not install the mesh using the `--skip-rbac` option described earlier.
+Note that if the Virtual Mesh creation fails with a permissions error, then you likely installed the mesh using the `--include-rbac` option.
 In that case, you will need to [configure]({{% versioned_link_path fromRoot="/guides/configure_role_based_api/" %}}) the RBAC facilities properly.

 If there are no errors, then after a few moments the Virtual Mesh status will be "Accepted", indicating your meshes are configured for multicluster traffic.